MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/removing-coinstallers.md

+---
+title: Removing Co-installers from Driver Packages
+description: This page addresses common reasons for co-installers to be present in a driver package, and mechanisms to perform the same task without a co-installer. ms.date: 03/27/2023
+---

 # Removing Co-installers from Driver Packages
 Driver packages containing a co-installer will no longer be signed by Microsft, although most functionality can be accomplished in other ways.
 This page addresses common reasons for co-installers to be present in a driver package, and mechanisms to perform the same task without a co-installer.